bansell/gtex_tissue_palette/README.md

 Note
 [**gtex_tissue_col_hex.tsv**](https://github.com/bansell/gtex_tissue_palette/blob/main/gtex_tissue_col_hex.tsv)
-is also provided.
-Note this does not preserve the factor order for plotting.
+is also provided, but this does not preserve the factor order for plotting.

 To enforce the alphabetical order on the vertical axis if using